 In 2000, Maestro Moehring led “The Hollywood Festival (Concert) Orchestra” on a tour of Taiwan, China.
 This tour of 17 concerts was a sell-out at every stop.

 The year 2005 marked another international event, when Moehring started guest conducting in México.
-Two orchestras in particular would be the focus of Maestro Moehring’s work, Orquesta Sinfónica del Estado de México (O.S.E.M.), the finest professional orchestra in México, and Orquesta Sinfónica de la Universidad de Guanajuato.
+Two orchestras in particular would be the focus of Maestro Moehring’s work, Orquesta Sinfónica del Estado de México (O.S.E.M.), one of the finest professional orchestra in México, and Orquesta Sinfónica de la Universidad de Guanajuato.
 Collaboration’s that are ongoing to this day.
 Maestro Moehring moved to México and he added the following Orchestras to his list as a frequent guest conductor: Orquesta Filarmónica del Estado de Querétaro , OFUNAM Orquesta Juvenil Universitaria Eduardo Mata De La UNAM, Mexiquense Symphony Orchestra , Orquesta Sinfónica de Mineria, Orquesta Sinfónica de IPN (Instituto Politécnico Nacional), and Orquesta Sinfónica de Oaxaca.
 Additionally, in 2018 another Latin American country was added to Maestro Moehring’s list of international orchestras as he conducted the National Symphony Orchestra of Guatemala.

 - Spirit Award (2000), Charlotte, NC

 - Voted Charlotte’s Best by Charlotte Magazine

 - Awarded by the City of Charlotte Proclamation by Mayor Richard Vinroot

 - Awarded by the City of Charlotte Proclamation by Mayor Pat McCrory

 - Nomination for Ovation Award (National Television)